janlonden/kuvaify/README.md

 **fileTypes**

-Which images should be included?
 Use an array of file types that kuvaify should look for.

 ```
 fileTypes: ['jpg', 'jpeg', 'png', 'gif']